zhangyuc/CCNN/README.md

 The TFCNN.py file implements the baseline CNN model based on Tensorflow.

 Note: the current CCNN implementation caches all feature vectors in the memory.
-It results in a high memory requirement (~50GB for the cifar10 dataset).
+It results in a high memory requirement (~10GB for the mnist datasets, ~50GB for the cifar10 dataset).